underscoreio/essential-slick/src/pages/basics.md

 ~~~

 The `Database.forConfig` method is part of Slick,
-the parameter determines with configuration to use from the `application.conf` file,which can be found in `src/main/resources`.
+the parameter determines which configuration to use from the `application.conf` file,which can be found in `src/main/resources`.
-Slick uses the [link-config](Typesafe config) library to manage database configuration,
+Slick uses the [Typesafe config](link-config) library to manage database configuration,
 this is also used by Akka and the Play framework.

 ~~~ conf